linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 insurance is not possible, and something must be wrong with this way of thinking about the position.

 This puzzle is resolved by taking into account financing cost.
-Recall that if you pay $40 for stock and sell it for $40 in 91 days, you have not broken even.
+Recall that if you pay \$40 for stock and sell it for \$40 in 91 days, you have not broken even.
 You have lost money, because you have forgone $40 × (1.0833^{0.25} - 1) = $0.808 in interest.
-Thus, the true breakeven stock price in this example is $40.808, about halfway between $40 and 41.72.
+Thus, the true breakeven stock price in this example is \$40.808, about halfway between \$40 and 41.72.

 To illustrate the use and pricing of collars, consider an executive who owns a large position in company stock.
 Such executives frequently hedge their stock positions, using zero-cost collars with several years to maturity.
-Suppose, for example, that a firm has a price of  $30/share and an executive wishes to hedge 1 million shares.
+Suppose, for example, that a firm has a price of  \$30/share and an executive wishes to hedge 1 million shares.
 If the executive buys a 30-strike put with 3 years to maturity, what 3-year call will have the same premium?
 Assuming an effective annual risk-free rate of 6\%$ , a zero dividend yield, and a  $40\%$  volatility, the Black-Scholes price is 5.298 for a 30-strike put with 3 years to maturity.
-Using trial and error (or a numerical solver), a call option with a strike of $47.39 has the same premium.
+Using trial and error (or a numerical solver), a call option with a strike of \$47.39 has the same premium.
 Once again, the zero-cost collar seems highly asymmetric.
 However, this comparison does not take into account financing cost.
-The executive selling stock in 3 years for $30/share will in fact have lost 3 years' worth of interest: 30 × [(1.06)^{3} - 1] = 5.73.\
+The executive selling stock in 3 years for \$30/share will in fact have lost 3 years' worth of interest: 30 × [(1.06)^{3} - 1] = 5.73.\

 Box 2 discusses another example of how collars were (or were not) used.

 The Cost of the Collar and the Forward Price.
 Suppose you try to construct a zero-cost collar in which you set the strike of the put option at the stock price plus financing cost— i.e., the future value of the stock price.
-In the 91-day example above, this would require that you set the put strike equal to  $40.808, which gives a premium of$ 2.39.
+In the 91-day example above, this would require that you set the put strike equal to  \$40.808, which gives a premium of\$ 2.39.
 The call premium at this strike is also 2.39!
 If you try to insure against all losses on the stock, including interest, then a zero-cost collar has zero width.

 This is an implication of put-call parity, equation (1).
 It turns out that 40.808 is also the theoretical forward price.
 If we set the strike equal to the forward price, the call premium equals the put premium.